OpenFAST/openfast/docs/source/user/hydrodyn/input_files.rst

 with name **OutRootname**\ *.HD.sum*. **OutRootName** is either specified in the HYDRODYN section of the driver input file when running HydroDyn standalone, or by the FAST program when running a coupled simulation.
-See section 5.3 for summary file details.
+See :numref:`hd-summary-file` for summary file details.

 For this version, **OutAll** must be set to FALSE.
 In future versions, setting **OutAll** = TRUE will cause HydroDyn to auto-generate outputs